-Shareholders are actively encouraged to attend the annual shareholder meeting and mid-year stakeholder update, either in person or when practicable via the virtual online portal, where they can raise matters for discussion by directors and senior management.
+Shareholders are actively encouraged to attend the annual shareholder meeting and mid-year stakeholder update via the online portal, or where practicable in person, where they can raise matters for discussion by directors and senior management.
 Shareholders vote on major decisions which affect Seeka at the annual shareholder meeting.
 Voting is by poll, conducted by the Company's registrar Link Market Services and overseen by the company's auditor PwC, on a one share, one vote principle.